MACD Histogram Trading Strategy in 2025 (Rules, Setup, Backtest, Example)

 The MACD-histogram is popular among traders because it helps identify changes in momentum and potential reversal points in the market.

-The entry point for this strategy is on the close, and the exit point is on the first day when the close is higher than the previous day’s close.
+This strategy’s entry point is the close, and the exit point is on the first day when the close is higher than the previous day’s close.

 The MACD-histogram strategy is more efficient with long positions, and short positions are generally more challenging to trade.